▶️ LISTEN TO THIS ARTICLE

 Post-action review: humans sample outcomes, correct issues, and feed corrections back into evaluation datasets.
 This is how you build the golden test sets that catch future regressions.

 Risk-based routing ties these together.
 Low risk plus high confidence equals auto-execute.
 Medium risk or medium confidence equals approval required.
 High risk or low confidence equals blocked, routed to an owner.
 The routing logic itself needs testing, of course.
-A financial services firm that deployed a customer-facing LLM without adversarial testing watched it leak internal FAQ content within weeks.
-Remediation cost $3 million and triggered regulatory scrutiny.
+Public and private incident reports show the pattern: customer-facing LLMs deployed without adversarial testing can leak internal content, create remediation costs, and trigger regulatory scrutiny.

 What This Actually Changes